Python Notes and Examples

 For system-wide modules, use apt.

-If using pip (for “user-wide” packages), use:
+If using pip (for “user-wide” packages), do:

 python3 -m pip install --user {some-package}